pelmesh619/jet-set-combos/README.md

     npm install
     ```

-3. Build the sound player
+3. For Windows build the sound player

     ```bash
     dotnet publish ./playsound/ -c Release --sc -o ./players
     ```

+    For other OS skip this step, it's recommended to use `paplay` and `afplay`

 4. Build the extension